-A long distance trek is one of my favourite vacations.
+Long-Distance hiking is one of my favorite vacations.
 This ‘active relaxation’ holiday is rejuvenating.
 Not to mention addictive.
-I now do at least one every year now.
+I now do at least one every year.

-While I’ve LOVED my long distance treks – Tour du Mont Blanc, Everest Base Camp, Wicklow Way, West Highland Way and soon to be the Dolomites, I’ve also had rough spots on some of them.
+While I’ve LOVED my long-distance treks – Tour du Mont Blanc, Everest Base Camp, Wicklow Way, West Highland Way, the Dolomites, the Italian Riviera and, most recently, the Dana to Petra trek in Jordan, I’ve also had rough spots on some of them.
 Along the way, I’ve also met a lot of hikers who were miserable.
 Enough so that they quit.
 Instead of feeling bliss and a sense of accomplishment, they walked away in misery.
 It doesn’t have to be that way though.

-These are 7 common things that will wreck your trek, along with how to prevent them from happening to you.
+These are 7 common things that will wreck your treks, along with how to prevent them from happening to you.